aws-powertools/powertools-lambda-java/docs/upgrade.md

 ### Migrating SQS Batch processing (`@SqsBatch`)

 The [batch processing library](./utilities/batch.md) provides a way to process messages and gracefully handle partial failures for SQS, Kinesis Streams, and DynamoDB Streams batch sources.
-In comparison to the legacy SQS Batch library, it relies on [Lambda partial batch responses](https://docs.aws.amazon.com/lambda/latest/dg/services-sqs-errorhandling.html#services-sqs-batchfailurereporting){target="\_blank"}, which allows the library to provide a simpler, reliable interface for processing batches.
+In comparison to the legacy SQS Batch library, it relies on [Lambda partial batch responses](https://docs.aws.amazon.com/lambda/latest/dg/services-sqs-errorhandling.html#services-sqs-batchfailurereporting){target="\_blank"}, which allows the library to provide a simpler, more reliable interface for processing batches.

 In order to get started, check out the new [processing messages from SQS](./utilities/batch.md/#processing-messages-from-sqs) documentation.
 In most cases, you will simply be able to retain your existing batch message handler function, and wrap it with the new batch processing interface.
 Unlike the `powertools-sqs` module, the new `powertools-batch` module uses _partial batch responses_ to communicate to Lambda which messages have been processed and must be removed from the queue.
 The return value of the handler's process function must be returned to Lambda.